qdm12/hbc/README.md

 _This project was developed as my Master final year project at Imperial College London._

 ## What is it in **one** line? ##
-### It is an API of binary operations such as binary comparisons or binary divisions using the library HElib.
+### It is an API of binary operations such as binary comparisons or binary divisions using the library HElib. ###

 ## What is in there? ##
 The core API is in the file _he.cpp_, the main code is in _main.cpp_, some other classes are in _helper_functions.cpp_ and the rest are unit tests and timing tests for the homomorphic binary operations implemented.
+There is a Makefile to setup everything.
+My report is there to server as documentation for now.

+## What does it run ? ##
+By default, it runs a set of unit tests on all the circuits implemented (initiated from main.cpp).
+You can change the tests, or main.cpp or whatever and it should still work.

 ## How do I run it? ##
 You will need several libraries.
 You can either use the _Makefile_ following the instructions in the **Makefile** section or do it manually.
 In both scenarios, you will need the module **make**.
-To do it manually:
+The final executable file is HEapp in the root directory which can be run with `./HEapp`.

+## Manual Setup ##
+_This could be especially useful for Mac OSX where the Makefile may not work_

 0. You should already have gcc-g++ or g++ installed.
 1. Install m4 `apt install m4`